How to Clean Your Dog’s Ears: 8 Vet Approved Steps

 The 8 Steps to Clean Your Dog’s Ears

 Before you start, you’ll need a few basic tools.
-Having an appropriate ear cleaning solution is the most important tool.
+The most important tool is an appropriate ear-cleaning solution.
 Look for a vet-recommended brand—don’t use hydrogen peroxide, rubbing alcohol, or a cleaner designed for human ears.
-You might also find it useful to have a few old towels, some clothes that can get dirty, and cotton balls or pads.
-Finally, if your dog has long hair in or around his ears, some tweezers or small grooming scissors can be useful too.
+You might also find it useful to have a few old towels, some dirty clothes, and cotton balls or pads.
+Finally, if your dog has long hair in or around their ears, tweezers or small grooming scissors can be useful too.

 When you’re cleaning your dog’s ears, it’s important to get in a comfortable position.
-Smaller dogs can be restrained by wrapping them in a towel, while you’ll want to find a position that makes it easy to restrain larger dogs.
+A small dog can be restrained by wrapping them in a towel, while you’ll want to find a position that makes it easy to restrain a large dog.
 Many owners put their dogs in the bathtub or outside to avoid messes.
 Make sure that any tools are within reach.

 Before you start, look for signs of irritation, redness, itchiness, unusual discharge, or foul smell.
 These might be signs of an infection or ear mites.
 If you think there’s something wrong with your dog’s ear, don’t clean it yourself—take your dog to the vet.